haymanmk/ethernet-ip-target/README.md

 # ethernet-ip-target

 A module to build a EtherNet/IP target.

+## Intro

+This project is based on [node-ethernet-ip](https://github.com/cmseaton42/node-ethernet-ip).